 The mens rea element of criminal law generally eliminates the excuse that a defendant was ignorant of the law and so should be acquitted.
 In the United States' legal system, a person is liable for the legal effects of intended acts.
 But, if “willfulness” is an element of a crime, meaning that the defendant knowingly and intentionally violated a law, ignorance of the law would be a defense to that element.

 Some defenses require acquittal even where the state has proven actus reus and mens rea.
 These defenses include self-defense and justifiable homicide.
 George Zimmerman’s attorneys argued to the jury that Zimmerman acted in self-defense and offered evidence that they say showed that Trayvon Martin was attacking Zimmerman when Zimmerman shot him.
 This evidence persuaded the jury that Zimmerman acted in self-defense and the jury acquitted him despite the fact that he intended to, and did, kill Martin.

-Given the many shades of criminal intent that the U.S. legal system recognizes, the frequent jail-house refrain, “I’m innocent,” turns into a loaded phrase.
+Given the many shades of criminal intent that the American legal system recognizes, the frequent jail-house refrain, “I’m innocent,” turns into a loaded phrase.
 The way intent is viewed under the law is complex and specific to each crime.
-If you have questions about criminal intent in particular crimes, talk to an experienced defense lawyer in your area.
+If you have questions about criminal intent in particular crimes, talk to an experienced criminal defense lawyer in your area.